 Lump-sums are decreasing for Chevron employees who wait to commence their pensions lump-sum.
-With both short, medium, and long-term rates rising over the last month, the higher average rate will result in lower lump-sums for those retiring in April of 2022.
+With both short, medium, and long-term rates rising over the last month significantly, the higher average rate will result in lower lump-sums for those retiring in June of 2022.
 When Chevron employees elect the month they would like to begin their pension, Chevron looks back to the third, fourth, and fifth month's rates to calculate the rates used for the pension disbursement.
 When interest rates move up or down, your pension lump sum amount will move in an inverse relationship.
-Through the pandemic, interest rates dropped dramatically which has greatly increased many lump sum payments.
+Through the pandemic, interest rates dropped dramatically which had greatly increased many lump sum payments.
 This trend culminated in record lows for individuals who commenced their benefits in December of 2020.
 However, since December 2020, rates have increased, causing a reduction in pension lump-sums.

 Should you desire to take your pension as a lump sum, Chevron will use interest rates and your age to calculate your lump sum payment.
 Your pension is calculated based on your last date of employment and benefit start date.
 The benefit calculation is a defined benefit based on your years of service and final average pay.
 These, along with a Social Security Offset are used to determine your single life annuity.
 All other forms of pension payments are based off of this figure.

 Chevron Pension Lump Sum Calculation:

 If you are planning to retire and start your pension in June 2022, Chevron would use the blended rate available through March 2022 (three months prior to your month of retirement).
 This example shows three months of rates and how they are blended to determine your rates for various segments of your pension.

 |Chevron Interest Rates for the First Quarter of 2022:|